klehigh/find_smbv1/README.md

-Bro Policy to log SMB versions.
-Only cares about v1 for now.
+Bro script to find SMBv1 activity.

+Raises notices for now.
+Someday it will log the commands too.